KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-chee_1_sdlab_project/SRSdocument_LibraryManagementSystem.md

 Wrong/Expiry/Un-usable entry must be removed from system
 - Inquiry Members
 Inquiry all current enrolled members to view their details
-- Inquiry Issuance
-Inquiry of all database articles

-- Check out Article
-To issue any article must be checked out
-- Check In article
-After receiving any article system will reenter article by Checking
 - Inquiry waiting for approvals
 Librarian will generates all newly application which is in waiting list
 - Reserve Article